remylagerweij/pure-nav/README.md

 Fully functional, responsive, HTML5, CSS3, Awesome.

 Notes:
-The only thing missing is styling for the checkboxes allowing the user to expand or collapse the menu.
+styling for the checkboxes allowing the user to expand or collapse the menu are missing